 Moreover, these federal criminal statutes apply not just to the officeholders who received the contributions; they apply as well to the citizens who gave them.
 The expansive interpretation of those statutes by the court of appeals will chill the exercise by citizens of their First Amendment rights to participate in the democratic process.
-Such a result would wreak havoc not only on the public life of Virginia, but also on the public life of those other States falling under the jurisdiction of the Fourth Circuit.
+Such a result, if not overturned by this Court, would wreak havoc on the public life of this nation.